 - develop a European regional action plan for business and human rights, guided by the principles enshrined in the UNDRIP;

-- a mechanism to carry out independent impact assessment studies prior to the conclusion of trade and cooperation agreements;
+- a mechanism to carry out independent impact assessment studies prior to the conclusion of trade and cooperation agreements [art.
+72];

-- an effective administrative complaint mechanism for victims of human rights violations;
+- an effective administrative complaint mechanism for victims of human rights violations [art.
+81];

-- a standing rapporteur on indigenous peoples within the European Parliament with the objective of monitoring the human rights situation, and in particular the implementation of the UNDRIP and ILO Convention No 169.
+- a standing rapporteur on Indigenous Peoples within the EP with the objective of monitoring the human rights situation, and in particular the implementation of the UNDRIP and ILO Convention No 169 [art.
+85].